 We owe a literary description of the end of the borderland studs to writer Zofia Kossak-Szczucka (1889-1968), granddaughter of the painter Juliusz Kossak, one of the most outstanding Polish horse portraitists, also Arabians.
 As a young woman she was a witness to the annihilation of the aforementioned stud at Antoniny, once the summer residence of the princely Sanguszko family, later the seat of Prince Józef Potocki, the younger son of Maria Alfredowa Potocka of the Sanguszko line, a keen breeder, who passionately continued the work of his grandfather, Roman Sanguszko.
 The stud’s pride at the time was the milky-white Skowronek, son of the imported from the desert stallion Ibrahim.
 Skowronek’s influence on the breeding of pure blooded horses is visible until this day.
 Sold in 1913 to England, he became with time a chief sire at Crabbet Stud, owned by Lady Wentworth.
 The successes of Skowronek were described by Dr. Edward Skorkowski, the editor of the “Polish Arabian Stud Book”: “In England Skowronek worked his way up to first place in a very short time: he is becoming undefeated at exhibitions and shows where he is gaining championships.
 The cover of each brochure from Crabbet Park is adorned with the full of finesse and refinement head of Skowronek together with the inscription: The purest, ancient and most authentic blood from Arabia” (“Polski arab i jego wpływ na hodowlę koni w kraju i za granicą” [“The Polish Arabian and its influence on horse breeding in Poland and abroad”] (1960).
 Skowronek was lucky.
 Testimony to the terrible fate of the other horses from Antoniny is given by Kossak-Szczucka in her book “The Blaze” published in 1922, in the first years of Poland’s freedom, having regained its independence after 123 years of the Partitions period divided between Russia, Prussia and Austria (1795-1918).
 During that short period, until the outbreak of World War II, Polish writers could publish without having to fear censorship: “Wonder-horses were robbed, destroying the work of many years and the joy of many generations.
 Up to now these wonder-horses stood in the quietness of the cool stable, as though the personification of distinguished Beauty, which majestically survived the revolutions and defeats to date.
 Some of them still remembered the fawn and hot sand of a distant country (…).
 No whip touched them, no ill-word violated them (…).
 There stood foals from the desert, handsome like a materialized apparition of a horse from a fairy tale, marked fivefold with the fingers of Mahomet (…).
 There stood horses with tendons of steel, sons of wind and space, swifter than a bird, more agile than a hunted deer”.
 They were lost, disappeared or perished – some at once, others later, during the grueling journey: “Mothers were taken away from small, helpless foals.
 Several older ones ran after their dams.
 Their small hooves got stuck in the heavy mud and the woeful neighing spread over the fields like the cry of an orphaned child.
 Over a distance of several versts they fell due to weariness and their fading eyes with tremulous curiosity looked upon the crows, flying up closer and closer.
 The younger ones were killed by the soldiers in the courtyard so that they wouldn’t be a hindrance on the way.
 Then the crying-neigh of the mothers tore the heart apart”.
 Death of foals.
 Death of mares.
 Death of stallions. „A white stallion, gentle and sweet as a child sensed the yoke and spurned it.
 He stood a free horse and did not want to leave his land to be defiled.
 Angered by the resistance the marauding soldiers hacked him with sabers”.
 But perhaps it was better that he died at once.
 Those horses that survived the savage plunder “covered in whip marks, cursed at and kicked, un-groomed, un-watered, with a mange infection, lived in indignity and defilement.
 In their eyes was utter despair and the terror of a publicly affronted girl (…).
 They were too good and defenseless – why didn’t they have the strength to bolt and crush both the evil robber and themselves against the wall?!”.

-stable workers who risked their lives in the process.
+Only twenty of the Arabians born in Antoniny survived the ravage.
+They were rescued by the stable workers who risked their lives in the process.
 Kossak-Szczucka: “Atop the pond dike the courageous veterinarian Krepski tussled desperately with a soldier leading one of the most valuable dams.
 He loved the horses entrusted to his care like his own children and seeing the brutal, savage destruction he forgot about everything else.
 With blood-shot eyes he clung to the soldier’s bridle screaming madly: Kill me and I still won’t give you the mare!
 The soldier, trying to handle a shied horse, couldn’t shoot him, only lashed at him with a whip, cursing dreadfully”.
 The fate of Antoniny was recapitulated by Dr. Skorkowski in the introduction to the 1st volume of the “Polish Arabian Stud Book” (1926): “What remained from the Antoniny Stud is only that which workers, loyal to their employers, hid in the woods from the enraged with Bolshevik principles canaille.
 Currently that which remained, since the Antoniny estate has found itself on the Soviet side, is located in Beheń in the Wołyń region, an estate purchased several years ago by the present owners of the Antoniny Stud, Roman and Count Józef Potocki”.

 Also having survived, in scarce numbers as Professor Pruski wrote, were the horses from the distinguished Sławuta.
 According to the researcher of the history of Polish breeding and the author of the study “50 years of breeding pure blood Arabian Horses in Poland in their genealogical charts 1918-1968” (1972), cavalry captain Zdzisław Rozwadowski, “the oldest breeding farm of Arabian horses in Poland was Sławuta, owned by the Sanguszko princes, with its seat in Chrestówka in the Wołyń region.
 It was established about 1506, taking its beginnings from the Zasławski and Ostrogski herds”.
 It was here that in the 19th century valuable damlines were founded, including Szweykowska ca.1803, Wołoszka ca. 1810, Ukrainka ca.1815 and Milordka ca.1810.
 As Professor Witold Pruski claims, who describes Sławuta as “chronologically second and without a doubt the first in terms of quality stud in the Republic of Poland”, during the years 1804-1917 a total of 73 stallions and 9 mares were imported to Sławuta from the East.
 According to Roman Pankiewicz, the author of “Polska hodowla koni czystej krwi arabskiej 1918–1939” [„Polish breeding of pure blood Arabian horses 1918-1939”] stabled at Sławuta in 1905 were 132 dams and 10 stallions.
 The day of extermination came on the 1st of November, 1917.
 The nearly 85 year old Prince Roman Sanguszko, defending the savagely murdered horses, was killed by the Bolsheviks, which Dr. Skorkowski described in the “Stud Book”: “As if by some ill fate the famous stud at Chrestówka ceased to exist, plundered by the Bolshevik hordes in 1917.
 It ceased to exist together with the splendid Polish residence on the borderlands – Sławuta – upon which ruins, loyal to his land to the very end, not spared by the Bolshevik savages, perished the over 85 year old man – Prince Roman Sanguszko”.
 The efforts of four generations of breeders were lost in one moment.